charlotteliang/prompt-manager/SETUP_FIREBASE.md

 ### 3. Setup Firestore Database

+**Database Setup:**
 - Set up Firebase Firestore as the primary database for the application
-- Implement client code for basic CRUD operations for the application
+- Implement client code for basic CRUD operations using Firestore SDK
-- **Important**: Use the `firebase deploy` command to provision the database automatically. **Do not ask developers to go to the console to do it**.
+- Run `firebase deploy` command to provision the database automatically
-- **Environment**: Use production environment directly - avoid emulator for initial setup
+- Use production environment directly (avoid emulator for initial setup)

+**Verification & Testing:**
+- Only proceed to verification after running the `firebase deploy` command
-- **Verification**: Guide developers to verify database creation at the [Firebase Console](https://console.firebase.google.com/) by clicking on the "Firestore Database" tab in the left navigation to confirm the database is created.
+- Guide developers to verify database creation at the [Firebase Console](https://console.firebase.google.com/)
+- Navigate to "Firestore Database" in the left navigation to confirm database creation
-- **Testing**: Recommend developers test their application and verify data appears correctly in the console.
-Ask developers to confirm they can see their test data in the console before proceeding to the next step.
+- Ask developers to test their application and confirm they can see test data in the console
+- Only proceed to the next step after confirmation

+**Security:**
-- **Security**: Recommend implementing authentication if the application handles sensitive user data.
-Guide users to navigate to the "Firestore Database" section and click on the "Rules" tab to view and configure their security rules.
+- Recommend implementing authentication if the application handles sensitive user data
+- Guide users to navigate to "Firestore Database" → "Rules" tab to configure security rules
-- **Security Warning**: Alert developers against making Firestore security rules public (allowing read/write without authentication)
+- **Warning**: Never make Firestore security rules public (allowing read/write without authentication)

 ### 4. Configure Firebase Authentication

+**Permission & Setup:**
-- **Permission Required**: Request developer permission before implementing authentication features
+- Request developer permission before implementing sign-up and login features
-- **Provider Setup**: Guide developers to enable authentication providers (Email/Password, Google Sign-in, etc.) in the [Firebase Auth Console](https://console.firebase.google.com/).
-Ask developers to confirm which authentication method they selected before proceeding to implementation.
+- Guide developers to enable authentication providers (Email/Password, Google Sign-in, etc.) in the [Firebase Auth Console](https://console.firebase.google.com/)
+- Ask developers to confirm which authentication method they selected before proceeding

+**Implementation:**
-- **Implementation**: Create sign-up and login pages using Firebase Authentication.
+- Create sign-up and login pages using Firebase Authentication
-- **Security Rules**: Update Firestore security rules to ensure only authenticated users can access their own data
+- Update Firestore security rules and deploy them to ensure only authenticated users can access their own data
+- Handle security rule updates automatically (do not ask developers to go to console)

+**Testing & Deployment:**
-- **Testing**: Recommend developers test the complete sign-up and sign-in flow to verify authentication functionality
+- Test the complete sign-up and sign-in flow to verify authentication functionality
-- **Next Steps**: Recommend deploying the application to production once authentication is verified and working properly
+- Deploy the application to production once authentication is verified and working properly

 ### 5. Configure Firebase Hosting

+**When to Deploy:**
 - Introduce Firebase Hosting when developers are ready to deploy their application to production
-- **Alternative**: Developers can deploy later using the `/deploy` command
+- Alternative: Developers can deploy later using the `/deploy` command

+**Deployment Process:**
-- **Permission Required**: Request developer permission before implementing Firebase Hosting
+- Request developer permission before implementing Firebase Hosting
+- Check security rules before deploying - do not deploy if rules are public without explicit confirmation
-- **Deployment**: Configure Firebase Hosting and deploy the application to production
+- Configure Firebase Hosting and deploy the application to production

-## Summary

-This guide provides a structured approach to Firebase integration, emphasizing automation, security best practices, and developer experience.
-Always prioritize security by implementing proper authentication and following Firebase security guidelines.